nixworks/public/news/2015/06/2/README.md

 _Context: Boko Haram, Maiduguri, Nigeria_

 ### [This roller coaster breakdown resulted in 4 people critically injured.
 Many injured in this theme park were stuck in the ride for several hours. ](/news/2015/06/2/this-roller-coaster-breakdown-resulted-in-4-people-critically-injured-many-injured-in-this-theme-park-were-stuck-in-the-ride-for-several-ho.md)
 The boyfriend of a teenager who had her leg amputated after The Smiler ride crash said Alton Towers should have known there was something wrong with the ride.
-Joe Pugh, who was on the rollercoaster with his girlfriend, Leah Washington, at Alton Towers, was giving his views nearly two weeks after the crash that left his knees shattered.
+Joe Pugh, who was on the rollercoaster with his girlfriend, Leah Washington, at Alton Towers, was giving his views nearly two weeks after the...

 ### [The official death toll from the Indian heat wave rises to 2,330 with meteorologists warning that relief from the monsoon season could still be days away. ](/news/2015/06/2/the-official-death-toll-from-the-indian-heat-wave-rises-to-2-330-with-meteorologists-warning-that-relief-from-the-monsoon-season-could-still.md)
 _Context: 2015 Indian heat wave, heat wave, meteorologist, monsoon_